 As they return, they are caught by local fisherman and so begins the process of preparation for smoking.

-Finally, the filets are chilled, pin boned and vacuum-sealed, now ready for worldwide distribution.
+Finally, the fillets are chilled, pin boned and vacuum-sealed, now ready for worldwide distribution.

 Boxty is a traditional Irish potato pancake.
-The dish is mostly associated with the north midlands, north Connacht and southern Ulster, in particular the counties of Mayo, Sligo, Donegal (where it is know locally as Poundy or Poundies), Fermanagh, Leitrim and Cavan.
+The dish is mostly associated with the north midlands, north Connacht and southern Ulster, in particular, the counties of Mayo, Sligo, Donegal (where it is known locally as Poundy or Poundies), Fermanagh, Leitrim, and Cavan.

 There are many different recipes but all contain finely grated, raw potatoes and all are served fried.
 The most popular version of the dish consists of finely grated, raw potato and mashed potato with flour, baking soda, buttermilk and sometimes egg.